 Actual

-2017
+Compensation: 2017

-1,626
+Short-term benefits 1,626

-167
+Post-employment benefits 167

-53
+Other long-term benefits 53

-1,846
+Total 1,846

 b.
 Other transactions with KMP and their related parties

 Council has determined that transactions at arm's length between KMP and Council as part of Council delivering a public service objective (e.g. access to library or Council swimming pool by KMP) will not be disclosed.